 Best Photos 2014 • Wildlife & Landscape Photography

-Time again to write a review of the year 2014 for landscape photography and my wildlife photography.
-2015 is already knocking at the door… again another year done.
+Time again to write a review of the year 2014 best photos for landscape photography and my wildlife photography.
+2015 is already knocking at the door.
+Yet another year is done.
 Where did the time go?
-I have no idea, it just passed me, saying hi and bye.
-“Hello, but that should not go that fast, please!”
-Is there anywhere a STOP button?
-This red big thing you hit and all stops!
-Sadly no…. ooooh be quiet!
+I have no idea.
+It just passed me, saying hi and bye.

-There we go, landscape photography Africa, one of those lovely favorite places of mine.
-Not only for wildlife photography.
-Going out sitting or standing, depends, breathing in nature fully.
-Looking around for best composition for this or that.
-Finding the right spots and not to get eaten by a leopard or lion while standing in the African bush for a landscape photo made in Africa!
-A tad adventure is always with me.
-That does not mean that I do not go up to the cold north.
-Nop, I do this as well, of course.
+There we go, landscape photograph in Africa, one of those lovely favorite places of mine.
+Indeed, not only for wildlife photography.
+Going out, sitting or standing, depends, breathing in nature, entirely.
+Not to forget, looking around for the best composition for this or that.
+Also, finding the right spots and not getting eaten by a leopard or lion while standing in the African bush for a landscape photograph made in Africa!
+Indeed, a tad adventure is always with me.
+That does not mean that I do not go up to the cold north. the Arctic.
+No, I do this as well, of course.
 And there, OMG, what a landscape, that blows you away.
-The best photos I took 2013 in the cold north, you can find in my older post in Top 2013 Nature Images including wildlife photography.
+The best photos I took in 2013 in the cold north, you can find in my older post in Top 2013 Nature photographs, including wildlife photography.

 Famous Landscape • Photograph Of DeadVlei

-The next landscape picture, everybody knows that spot on earth, as well in Namibia.
+The next landscape photograph, everybody knows that spot on earth, as well in Namibia.
 The DeadVlei.
-Famous for it’s red sand dunes, the black dead Acacia trees on the white clay pan surrounded by the dunes.
+Famous for its red sand dunes, the black dead Acacia trees on the white clay pan surrounded by the dunes.
 The Namib Naukluft National Park, full of sand and more with dust.
-If you go there with a camera, bring the rocket blower along, you need it badly 😀
+If you go there with a camera, bring the rocket blower along, you need it badly.

-How did I accomplish this image.
-Well, getting up early, be there early and know what you want to do before hand.
-The sun has no STOP button to stand still, the sun will rise faster than you expect!
-Hurry hurry 😀
+How did I accomplish this photograph?
+Well, getting up early, be there first, and know what you want to do beforehand.
+The sun has no STOP button.
+Still, the sun will rise faster than you expect!
+Hurry hurry.

 I Can Tell Stories • Acacia Celebrity Tree